OpenSpace/OpenSpace-Docs/index.md

 : A description of each data set in OpenSpace.

 [Importing Data](/creating-data-assets/index)
-: How to add your own data and media, build asset files, and actions.
+: How to add your own data and media, build asset files, actions, and events.

 [Reference](/reference/index)
 : A reference section for OpenSpace commands, asset examples, and its scripting API.